 An Official Website of the Commonwealth of Kentucky

 Water-willow (Justicia americana) is common along stream and lake margins.
 It grows to 3 feet tall and often forms dense colonies that help stabilize shorelines.
 The leaves are long and narrowly tapered with smooth margins and a distinctive whitish midvein.
 The leaves look very much like those of the willow tree.
 The flowers are on long stems originating from the base of the leaves.
-Flowers are at the end of thick, leafless stem, 5-petaled, orchid-like and white with purple/violet streaks on the lower petals.
+Flowers are at the end of a thick, leafless stem, 5-petaled, orchid-like, and white with purple/violet streaks on the lower petals.

 Water willow can be cut and removed from the pond.